Three Forces Impacting the Utilities Sector

 The average fieldworker at many utility companies is getting older.
 Fieldworkers have an average age of 50-55 years; when they retire they could be taking with them a great deal of knowledge and experience.
 Tools that enable collaboration amongst field teams could improve the sharing of best practices and stem this risk of knowledge-loss upon retirement.

 For an industry that isn’t often regarded as on the forefront of innovation, it has also proved difficult to attract young and technically competent workers.
 This is due, in part, to the tools and processes used in utilities companies.
 These tools typically lack the functionality, simplicity and connectivity that a ‘new-age’ workforce takes for granted.
 Providing a newly emerging workforce with new tools that complement their abilities is a certain way to advance the recruitment process.
-And when that happens, similar tools such as video or chat can connect older and younger workers for a vital transfer of knowledge that will support the workforce of the future.
+And when that happens, similar tools such as video.